Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: System model and basic assumptions

-In dense urban deployments, the line-of-sight paths from outdoor users to the BS may be blocked by surrounding buildings, so that only NLOS components are available.
-For indoor users, building penetration loss and structural blockage further attenuate the direct link, leading to severe degradation of the indoor user-BS channel.
-To compensate for blockage and simultaneously serve both indoor and outdoor users, a STAR-RIS is mounted on the building facade.
-The STAR-RIS aggregates uplink signals from all users and steers them toward the BS sensing module.
-Using the STAR-RIS plane as a reference boundary, the full-space domain is partitioned into two subspaces: the {\em reflection space (RS)}, which lies on the same side as the BS (including outdoor users), and the {\em transmission space (TS)}, which lies on the opposite side (encompassing indoor users).
-Specifically, $K_{\text{R}}$ users are located in the RS and $K_{\text{T}}$ users lie in the TS, resulting in a total of $K \eqdef K_{\text{R}} + K_{\text{T}}$ users across the full-space domain.
-We adopt the narrowband signal assumption where the user uplink bandwidth $\Delta f$ satisfies $\Delta f \ll {f_0}$, with ${f_0}$ being the carrier frequency synchronized between the users and STAR-RIS.
-Moreover, without loss of generality, the STAR-RIS is arranged as a ULA with $N > K$ elements whose spacing is $\lambda/2$, where $\lambda = c/f_0$ and $c$ is the speed of light.
+We consider an urban uplink scenario where users are located both outdoors and indoors.
+A sensing module equipped with a single radio frequency (RF) chain at the base station (BS) collects uplink signals and estimates the angles of all users.
+In dense urban deployments, the line-of-sight path from outdoor users to the BS may be blocked by surrounding buildings, while indoor users suffer additional penetration loss.
+To compensate for blockage and simultaneously serve both user groups, a STAR-RIS is mounted on the building facade.
+Using the STAR-RIS plane as a reference boundary, the full-space domain is partitioned into two half-spaces: the reflection space (RS), on the same side as the BS (outdoor users), and the transmission space (TS), on the opposite side (indoor users).
+Specifically, $K_R$ users are located in the RS and $K_T$ users in the TS, for a total of $K \triangleq K_R + K_T$ users.

+We adopt the narrowband signal assumption, where the uplink bandwidth $\Delta f$ satisfies $\Delta f \ll f_0$, with $f_0$ being the carrier frequency.
+Without loss of generality, the STAR-RIS is a uniform linear array (ULA) with $N > K$ elements spaced $\lambda/2$ apart, where $\lambda = c/f_0$ and $c$ is the speed of light.

-Throughout the paper and simulations, we use two angle representations depending on whether a full-space or semi-space convention is adopted.
-In the full-space representation, the metasurface plane is aligned with the $0^\circ-180^\circ$ axis.
-The surface normal pointing into the RS is defined as $90^\circ$, while the normal pointing into the TS is defined as $270^\circ$.
-In the semi-space representation, each subspace is parameterized from $-90^\circ$ to $90^\circ$, where $0^\circ$ is perpendicular to the metasurface plane in the corresponding subspace.
-Under this convention, the $-90^\circ$ direction in the RS and the $-90^\circ$ direction in the TS coincide spatially.
-Moreover, we assume that the use of tunnel-diode-based circuitry enables sufficiently fast reconfiguration of metasurface parameters, such that user angles can be treated as quasi-static over the data acquisition interval.
-The considered geometry is illustrated in Fig.~\ref{fig:space_angle}, where angles outside the brackets follow the semi-space notation, whereas angles inside the brackets correspond to the full-space notation.
+Throughout the paper, two angle conventions are used depending on context.
+In the \emph{full-space} representation, the metasurface plane is aligned with the $0^\circ$--$180^\circ$ axis, with the surface normal pointing into the RS defined as $90^\circ$ and the normal pointing into the TS as $270^\circ$.
+In the \emph{semi-space} representation, each subspace is independently parameterized from $-90^\circ$ to $90^\circ$, where $0^\circ$ is perpendicular to the metasurface in the corresponding subspace.
+The considered geometry is illustrated in Fig.~\ref{fig:space_angle}, where angles outside brackets follow the semi-space convention and angles inside brackets the full-space convention.